Gustav Mahler in Steinbach am Attersee

 Every year the Steinbach Mahler Festival will be dedicated to a special topic related to the composer and the region.
 A separate display in the permanent will highlight aspects of the annual program with texts, images and audio tracks.

-Access: no entrance fee, key available at the Gasthof Föttinger reception
+No entrance fee, key available at the hotel receiption.

 In the spring of 1894 Gustav Mahler's composing cottage was built by architect Johann Lösch on grounds of the "Gasthof zum Höllengebirge" on the shore of the lake.